renato-mm/boca-vs-code-extension/README.md

 ### Option 1

 You can install it by searching for "BOCA" at the marketplace, either at the editor's extensions view or at the [website](https://marketplace.visualstudio.com/items?itemName=ardoboehme.boca).
-Once you find it you just hit the "Install" button.
+Once you find it, you just hit the "Install" button.

 <details>
 <summary>